Longboat Key plans to cancel goals and objectives meeting due to coronavirus pandemic | Longboat Key | Your Observer

 Harmer, newly selected Mayor Ken Schneier and town attorney Maggie Mooney have had discussions on how to inform the public of the electronic meetings and receive resident feedback on issues even though the meetings won't be in person for the foreseeable future.

-Longboat Key has already canceled several meetings and events, including the Planning and Zoning Board's regular meeting on March 31.
+Longboat Key has already canceled several meetings and events, including the Planning and Zoning Board's regular meeting on March 31 and the one planned for April 21 as well.
+The town's Zoning Board of Adjustment and the Code Enforcement Special Magistrate will not meet until May at the earliest.
+The Town Commission's April workshop has also been canceled, as has its planned retreat on April 24.

 The town has also closed its offices to the public.
 Residents can contact town staff by calling (941)316-1999, sending an email or by scheduling an appointment.

-On Wednesday, April 1, Longboat Key is planning on publishing the instructions on how the public can provide input and participate in the April 6 town commission meeting.
+Longboat Key on April 1 published the instructions on how the public can provide input and participate in the April 6 town commission meeting.

-Harmer said the town is planning to cancel its annual Goals and Objectives meeting scheduled for April 20.
+Harmer said the town canceled its annual Goals and Objectives meeting scheduled for April 20.
 Each year, the meeting provides the community a chance to provide ideas, thoughts and recommendations to the commission as they plan for the next budget year.

 “Our intent will be to cancel that public meeting, and instead, we would go out to the organizations and ask them to submit their ideas and recommendations in writing, which we will then compile and distribute to the commission,” Harmer said.
 “We'll utilize that information in a follow-up meeting with the commission when they set their goals in the budget process.”